Durham Shoestring Performers

 DSP programs many shows not often seen in community theatre and has produced several new full-length works by local writers.
 Canadian plays have been prominently featured over the years.
 Current artistic director Carolyn Wilson, who took the reins in 1990, selects each season’s slate from among directors who put forward a show they love.
 Wilson’s goal is to balance available roles across gender, age and experience lines in keeping with DSP’s accessibility mandate, ensuring that backstage workers find their niche as well.

-Perhaps most exciting, DSP has produced premiere performances of work by local playwrights, including Brad Carson’s The Undiscovered Country, Diamond Vision by Llewellyn Jones, Waltzing with Lunacy by Ken Bond and Doug Craven’s Wooden Milk.
+Perhaps most exciting, DSP has produced premiere performances of work by local playwrights, including Brad Carson’s The Undiscovered Country, The House on Geoffrey Street by John Green, Diamond Vision by Llewellyn Jones, Waltzing with Lunacy by Ken Bond and Doug Craven’s Wooden Milk.

 Not your usually expected community theatre fare, but an affordable pleasure for the adventurous theatre-goer.
 A full listing of past productions can be seen on the Archives page.

-DSP’s next season is announced annually in mid-summer, in the local media, via printed flyer and in this space.
+DSP’s next season is announced annually in mid-summer, in the local media, via printed flyer, social media and in this space.

 Scripts can be borrowed for advance reading of the plays, and people interested in backstage, design or production work are also welcome to attend any audition – no performance necessary, but to let us know you’d like to be involved.